jarvisms/pythondcs/README.md

 - **iterator** - boolean where False returns a single potentially large nested list, or True to return an iterator which streams and yields each reading as required. if the ijson module is not available, this option does nothing and is always equivelent to False.
 - **maxwindow** - (`largereadings` only) [timedelta](https://docs.python.org/3/library/datetime.html#timedelta-objects) representing the largest time period a single query may span before being broken into smaller transactions (Optional, default datetime.timedelta(days=365))

 Note: When using `readings`, the timespan covered by the request can be specified by including any 2 of startTime, endTime or periodCount.
 It is an error to specify anything other than 2.
 However, when using `largereadings`, periodCount cannot be used and you must explicitly provide the startTime and endTime.
 In both cases, if a datetime is provided which is timezone aware, this will be converted to UTC before being sent to the server.
 If it is naive it will be assumed to mean UTC (regardless of daylight savings in your region), and a plain date object will be assumed to be represent midnight UTC at the start of that date.
-See python documentation on [timezone aware and naive object](https://docs.python.org/3/library/datetime.html#aware-and-naive-objects).
+See python documentation on [time zone aware and naive objects](https://docs.python.org/3/library/datetime.html#aware-and-naive-objects).

 Example, using the meter and register from earlier and default values: